-E1 The Proponent must monitor (by sampling and obtaining results by analysis) the pollutants, within the tunnel, specified in Table 4.
-The Proponent must use the sampling method, units of measurement and sample at the frequency specified opposite in the other columns.
+E2 The Proponent must monitor (by sampling and obtaining results by analysis) the pollutants, within the tunnel using the methodologies and frequency specified in Table 4 throughout the operation of the SSI.
+Monitoring must commence on the first day of operation of the SSI.